sonic-visualiser/sonic-visualiser/README.md

 If you are using Sonic Visualiser in research work for publication, please see the file CITATION for a reference to cite.

-Sonic Visualiser was devised in the [Centre for Digital Music](https://c4dm.eecs.qmul.ac.uk/) at Queen Mary University of London and was developed there from 2005 to 2020, primarily by Chris Cannam, with contributions from Christian Landone, Mathieu Barthet, Dan Stowell, Jesus Corral Garcia, Matthias Mauch, and Craig Sapp.
+Sonic Visualiser was devised and developed in the [Centre for Digital Music](https://c4dm.eecs.qmul.ac.uk/) at Queen Mary University of London, primarily by Chris Cannam, with contributions from Christian Landone, Mathieu Barthet, Dan Stowell, Jesus Corral Garcia, Matthias Mauch, and Craig Sapp.
 Special thanks to Professor Mark Sandler for initiating and supporting the project.

-The release you are holding now was made in 2021 by Chris Cannam at Particular Programs Ltd.
+The 4.3 release was made in 2021 by Chris Cannam at Particular Programs Ltd.

-The Sonic Visualiser code is
+The Sonic Visualiser code is, in general,

  * Copyright (c) 2005-2007 Chris Cannam
  * Copyright (c) 2006-2020 Queen Mary University of London
- * Copyright (c) 2021 Particular Programs Ltd

-apart from a few exceptions as indicated in the individual source files.
+with a few exceptions as indicated in the individual source files.

 Russian translation provided by Alexandre Prokoudine, copyright 2006-2019 Alexandre Prokoudine.